Oracle Price Feeder

 Create the wallet and a password for the keyring.

-Configure the
+Configure the keyring-file

 directory.
-This allowsprice-feeder
+This allows price-feeder

 to find the keyring.